 CONSENT / WAIVER FORMS

-This item is to protect you and your business as much as possible.
+This is something you need to protect you and your business as much as possible.
 It doesn't have to be long and drawn out.
-Just a simple form that explains what your Client should expect during their service as well as the possible negatives that may be out of your hands such as allergic reactions is enough.
+Just a simple form that explains what your client should expect during their service as well as the possible negatives that may be out of your hands such as allergic reactions is usually enough.
 Make sure you have their signature and date because as much as we love everyone that comes through the door, that love may not be enough to stand up in court should someone sue you.
 If you need help with drafting up this form, you can consult with an attorney who specializes in business forms and contracts for your state.

 Is there anything else you think is a must have for eyelash artists around the world?
 Please share in the comments.
 I'd love to hear from you!